 - The remaining 10 required units consist of elective courses in students’ areas of interest and are included in their academic plans, which are approved by faculty advisors in the program.

 Elective courses are offered in the Education program, as well as in other graduate programs on campus.
-Electives may also include student designed independent studies and field practica with core faculty members or experts in their field of inquiry.
+Electives may also include student designed independent studies and field practicum with core faculty members or experts in their field of inquiry.

 The program provides a reflective education to develop leadership skills.
 Leadership requires both the study of theories and models, and reflective practice.
 Each of the research courses will focus on applying the material studied in the associated core courses but also on the development of effective interpersonal group skills.
 Students will address contemporary problems, participate in active problem solving, and work collaboratively in groups.
 Students have an opportunity to explore topics of personal and professional interest and to examine their potential roles as leaders in a professional community of learners.
 Students will have many opportunities to reflect on their own strengths and challenges and to examine their reasoning, values, and interpersonal skills.
 Participants in this program practice in diverse organizational settings such as child care centers, museums, institutions of higher education, and health settings.